Family reunification

 The family members concerned need to apply for a visa directly with the French consular authorities in their country of residence.

-NB: Do not contact the authorities of the country of origin under any circumstances.
+NB: do not contact the authorities of the country of origin under any circumstances.

 Protected people can find further information on :